philipturner/ARHeadsetKit/README.md

 ## Quick Start

 Xcode 13 or higher is required for working with ARHeadsetKit, and an iOS device running at least iOS 14.0.
 You DO NOT need Google Cardboard.
-To get started, follow [this article] on how to download the documentation and run the tutorials.
+To get started, follow [this article](docs/building-documentation.md) on how to download the documentation and run the tutorials.

 If you are just starting out, ignore the sections below that deal with configuring ARHeadsetKit.
 Sample code from each Xcode tutorial's "project files" already has those settings configured.

 ## Tutorial Series

-There will be at least 12 tutorials for learning ARHeadsetKit, but only a few are finished.
+There will be at least 9 tutorials for learning ARHeadsetKit, but only a few are finished.
 Here is each tutorial's current status:

 - [ ] Ch.
 1 - ARHeadsetKit Essentials
   - [x] Tutorial 1 - Configuring ARHeadsetKit (complete)